rx-72/Predicting_Term_Desposit_Subscription_of_Customers/README.md

 - Gamma Value
 - weights associated with classes

 For each of these models we run a pipeline that contains the transformer into a grid search testing on accuracy which utilizes 5 cross validation splits.
 Each model goes through the grid search before finding the best parameters and running a final pipeline with them fitted on the train data against the test data.
+For further details on these parameters chosen, please refer to the jupyter notebook.

+The first main notice of the results found was that none of the models were able to outperform the baseline.
+As with default parameters, Logistic and Support Vector Machine had the same training and testing accuracy despite the hyper tuning.
+A further look at the parameters chosen on these 2 models showcases that most of the default parameters were chosen as best during the hypertuning.
+Decision Tree was a model that was improven from default settings but the training and testing accuracy were still the same as the baseline.
+The only model not identical to the baseline was k nearest neighbors, where hyper tuning assisted it with lower levels of overfitting but its testing accuracy was still worse.
+As for training time, logistic took an increase letting Decision Tree be the new best model of the 4 with the highest accuracy and shortest time at 0.198 seconds.

 ## Conclusion and Next Steps